Samarkand: Hellenistic period

 Alexander the Great conquered Samarkand in 329 BC.
-The city was known as Maracanda (Μαράκανδα) by the Greeks.
-Written sources offer small clues as to the subsequent system of government.
+The city was known as Maracanda (Μαράκανδα) to the Greeks.
+Written sources offer clues as to the subsequent system of government.
 They mention one Orepius who became ruler "not from ancestors, but as a gift of Alexander."

 While Samarkand suffered significant damage during Alexander's initial conquest, the city recovered rapidly and flourished under the new Hellenic influence.
 There were also major new construction techniques.
 Oblong bricks were replaced with square ones and superior methods of masonry and plastering were introduced.

 Alexander's conquests introduced classical Greek culture into Central Asia and for a time, Greek aesthetics heavily influenced local artisans.
-This Hellenistic legacy continued as the city became part of various successor states in the centuries following Alexander's death, the Greek Seleucid Empire, Greco-Bactrian Kingdom, and Kushan Empire (even though the Kushana themselves originated in Central Asia).
+This Hellenistic legacy continued as the city became part of various successor states in the centuries following Alexander's death: the Greek Seleucid Empire, Greco-Bactrian Kingdom, and Kushan Empire (even though the Yuezhi themselves originated in Central Asia).
 After the Kushan state lost control of Sogdia during the 3rd century AD, Samarkand went into decline as a centre of economic, cultural, and political power.
 It did not significantly revive until the 5th century.